tom-weiland/better-repairing-mod/README.md

 **3. Netherite gear with Mending on it can be repaired using diamonds.**

-At the netherite tier, the resource discount that Mending provides changes—instead of reducing the number of materials needed to fully repair the item (since a single netherite ingot will do that), it allows you to use diamonds for the repair instead of netherite ingots.
+At the netherite tier, the resource discount that Mending provides changes—instead of reducing the number of materials needed to fully repair the item (since a single netherite ingot will do that anyways), it allows you to use diamonds for the repair instead of netherite ingots.
 This does cost more levels per repair than usual, but provides an alternative option to mining for more ancient debris.
 I personally find caving in the overworld much more interesting and enjoyable than blowing up beds at the bottom of the nether over and over again.

 **4. Armor with Mending won't break when its durability reaches 0.**